-Virginia Center For Innovative Technology (CIT), UPS, DroneUp, And Workhorse Group Test Unmanned Systems For Coronavirus Response
+VIRGINIA CENTER FOR INNOVATIVE TECHNOLOGY (CIT), UPS, DRONEUP, AND WORKHORSE GROUP TEST UNMANNED SYSTEMS FOR CORONAVIRUS RESPONSE

-- Collaborators seek ways to support US Coronavirus response amid social distancing protocols
+Collaborators seek ways to support US Coronavirus response amid social distancing protocols.
+Drones could add safety, speed, predictability, efficiency to healthcare logistics.

 As healthcare practitioners nationwide and around the world race to contain the virus and save lives, time is of the essence.
 Experts in the healthcare industry and in government are calling for technology solutions that can speed the pace of testing and treatment for infected patients.
 They also express concern for healthcare providers on the front lines who interact with potentially infected patients on a daily basis.
 Technology leaders see autonomous drones as a potentially valuable solution.